Scam attempt: "etasr dot org" fake site and emails

 This "dot org" site (according to a simple whois) is registered in India and was launched just a few days ago (August 12, 2020) and is obviously a scam attempt (they have also copied most of our site content in an attempt to appear legit and trick users).

-The scam should be obvious to people familiar to our journal and also to everybody that is willing to contact a little research as this is a rather sloppy scam attempt.
+The scam should be obvious to people familiar to our journal and also to everybody that is willing to conduct a little research as this is a rather sloppy scam attempt.
 In any case, we are taking all the necessary steps to take this site down and hold the owners accountable, but in the mean time our first and main concern is to protect unsuspecting readers/authors.

 Again: ETASR has no "dot org" site and no "dot org" email accounts.
 ETASR actual (and only) site is (and always was) www.etasr.com (not org or any other suffix) and our editor's email is (and always was) email@example.com (not org or any other suffix).